zahraakarim/SQL-bookshop/README.md

 ### 18. Handle deletion of parent records

+Handle the deletion of a book.
+When it is deleted, all of the associated records in the books_genres table should get deleted too.
+(This should be achieved by altering the books_genres table)

 Handle the deletion of an author.
 When they are deleted, all of their books should get deleted too.

-This should be achieved by altering the books table.
+(This should be achieved by altering the books table and the books_genres table)

 ## More Challenges

-😱 amazing work if you have made it this far! 🥇
+😱 Amazing work if you have made it this far! 🥇

 If you're up for some more challenges, have a go at some of these: